finbourne/lusid-sdk-java/sdk/docs/ChartOfAccountsApi.md

 # **upsertChartOfAccountsProperties**
 > ChartOfAccountsProperties upsertChartOfAccountsProperties(scope, code, requestBody)

-[EXPERIMENTAL] UpsertChartOfAccountsProperties: Upsert chart of accounts properties
+[EXPERIMENTAL] UpsertChartOfAccountsProperties: Upsert Chart of Accounts properties

-Update or insert one or more properties onto a single chart of accounts.
+Update or insert one or more properties onto a single Chart of Accounts.
 A property will be updated if it  already exists and inserted if it does not.
 All properties must be of the domain &#39;ChartOfAccounts&#39;.
-Upserting a property that exists for a chart of accounts, with a null value, will delete the instance of the property for that group.
+Upserting a property that exists for a Chart of Accounts, with a null value, will delete the instance of the property for that group.
 Properties have an &lt;i&gt;effectiveFrom&lt;/i&gt; datetime for which the property is valid, and an &lt;i&gt;effectiveUntil&lt;/i&gt;  datetime until which the property is valid.
 Not supplying an &lt;i&gt;effectiveUntil&lt;/i&gt; datetime results in the property being  valid indefinitely, or until the next &lt;i&gt;effectiveFrom&lt;/i&gt; datetime of the property.

 ### Example
 ```java